-A program of the Ecumenical Council/Friends In Deed, the Pasadena Bad Weather Shelter provides shelter for homeless individuals and families each night in January and February.
-It is also weather activated (40 degrees or below or 40% chance of rain) from the day after Thanksgiving until the end of December, and from the first of March until the 15th of March.
+The Pasadena Bad Weather Shelter is a Friends In Deed program that provides shelter for homeless individuals and families during the winter season.
+For the 2013-14 season the shelter will be weather activated (40 degrees or below or 40% chance of rain) from the day after Thanksgiving until the 15th of March.
 The Bad Weather Shelter is located in the gymnasium of the Pasadena Covenant Church, 539 N. Lake, next to the Fire Station, and near the Gold line.
-This year the families will register and eat at Pasadena Covenant, and then will be transported either to Altadena Community Church or Messiah Lutheran Church depending on the night of the week.
+This year we will not be able to accommodate families.

-To learn more about the 2012 Pasadena Homeless Count and the 2012 Homeless Survey, go to www.phhn.org.
+To learn more about the 2013 Pasadena Homeless Count and the 2013 Homeless Survey, visit the Pasadena Housing and Homeless Network website at www.phhn.org.

 The Bad Weather Shelter is located in the Pasadena Covenant Church Gymnasium at 539 N. Lake Avenue, Pasadena.
 The Bad Weather Shelter is a high tolerance shelter.
-At 7 pm families with children are admitted to the shelter, registered and fed a hot meal by volunteers.
-Then they are transported to a local church where they spend the night.
-At 8 PM individual adult guests are admitted, registered, and fed.
+At 8 PM individual guests are admitted, registered, and fed.
 Guests leave the shelter by 7AM each morning.
 There is no discrimination due to race, sexual orientation, gender, ancestry, national origin, legal status, or disabilities.
-To find out if the shelter is open during the weather active season, call the Hotline,1-888-915-8111.
-The shelter is open every night in January and February.
+To find out if the shelter is open during the active bad weather season, call the Hotline,1-888-915-8111.
 For all other questions, call 626-797-2402.

 The shelter is staffed by professionals who are experienced with the homeless, mentally ill and drug addicted populations.
 Several work as professionals at Union Station, Lake Avenue Foundation and Passageways.
 A nurse from Passageways/Pacific Clinics provides flu shots, health evaluations and palliative care.
 Special programs include Twelve Step Programs, Foot Washing and periodic entertainment by the volunteer groups.

-For your group to volunteer for the Bad Weather Shelter, please email firstname.lastname@example.org during October or November.
+For your group to volunteer to help with the Bad Weather Shelter, please email firstname.lastname@example.org during October or November.